cncgl/markdownslides/README.md

 # markdownslides

-make markdown to slides
+- make markdown to slides

-## Dependences
+## Requirement

 - [Pandoc](http://pandoc.org/) (needs to be installed)